web-music-score/wms/packages/web-music-score/README.md

-# Web Music Score
+# WebMusicScore

-Web component for viewing and playing music scores/notation.
+This is a component for viewing and playing music scores/notation.

+I am hobbyist programmer and I have some years of classical guitar and music theory studies.

+I have been developing this project slowly for several years.
+But it is only now published and has not gone through much testing so there might be weird bugs or unexpected issues.

 # Install